synixjs/synix/README.md

 `npm unlink` in the same directory will unlink it

+>If you like the project then star the repository :)

 If you want to contribute to this then create an issue and then we'll assign you.
 A more detailed way is present [here](https://synix-docs.netlify.com/ccc/contribute.html)